• Skip to primary navigation

 About Me

-I'm Lisa, a Freelance Content Creator & Content Writer from Bath, helping brands and businesses connect with their ideal clients.
-I'm also a mum of one, cat concierge, gardener, gin, and tea lover, and Plantagenet enthusiast!
+I'm Lisa, a Freelance Content Writer and Copywriter from Bath, working with marketing teams to fill any content capability gaps and help craft stories and comms for businesses.
+I'm also a mum of one, cat concierge, gardener, wine and tea lover, and Plantagenet enthusiast!

 Get in touch